microsoft/cppgraphqlgen/doc/subscriptions.md

 `Subscription` object to the `Request`/`Operations` constructor, you will get additional callbacks with the `ResolverContext::NotifySubscribe` and `ResolverContext::NotifyUnsubscribe` values for the `FieldParams::resolverContext` member.
-These are passed as part of the `subscribe` and `unsubscribe` calls on the default subscription object, and they provide an opportunity to acquire or release resources that are required to implement the subscription.
-You can provide separate implementations of the `Subscription` object as the default in the `Operations` constructor and as the payload of a specific `deliver` call, which will be resolved with `ResolverContext::Subscription`.
-If you do not provide a separate `Subscription` object in the `deliver` call, it will fall back to delivering a new event resolved against the default
+These are passed by the async `subscribe` and `unsubscribe` calls to the default subscription object, and they provide an opportunity to acquire or release resources that are required to implement the subscription.

+You can provide separate implementations of the `Subscription` object as the default in the `Operations` constructor and as the payload of a specific `deliver` call.
+Whether you override the `Subscription` object or not, the event payload for a `deliver` call will be resolved with `ResolverContext::Subscription`.

 ## Delivering Subscription Updates

+If you pass an empty `std::shared_ptr<Object>` for the `subscriptionObject` parameter, `deliver` will fall back to resolving the query against the default `Subscription` object passed to the `Request`/`Operations` constructor.
+If both `Subscription` object parameters are empty, `deliver` will throw an exception.

-There are currently three `Request::deliver` overrides you can choose from when sending updates to any subscribed listeners.
+There are currently five `Request::deliver` overrides you can choose from when sending updates to any subscribed listeners.
 The first one is the simplest, it will evaluate each subscribed query against the `subscriptionObject` parameter (which should match the `Subscription` type in the `schema`).
 It will